hvignolo87/superside-challenge/README.md

 ## What you'll need

+> :orange_book: It's recommended to take your time and read this whole guide before running any command

 This solution runs in a local kubernetes cluster, so is containerized.
 You'll need the following mandatory tools in your local machine:

 - [k3d](https://k3d.io/v5.6.0/#installation) for the local k8s cluster